ndojibus/Progetto-Realt--Virtuale-Gruppo-16/README.md

 Made by:

-Claudio Gianfrate
+Claudio Gianfrate,
-Francesco Fogliano
+Francesco Fogliano,
-Andrea Calosso
+Andrea Calosso,
 Antonio Scaldaferri

 If you want to try out, here is a release version: